dynatrace-oss/fluent-plugin-dynatrace/example/README.md

 Not only your ActiveGate presents an endpoint, but also your Dynatrace environment is able to ingest logs directly.

 1. Edit the file named `configmap-saas.yaml`, making sure to replace
-   - ${YOUR_ENVIRONMENT_ID} with the ID in your environment URL.
+   - `${YOUR_ENVIRONMENT_ID}` with the ID of your environment (e.g., `env123456`)
-   - ${YOUR_CLUSTER_ID} with your cluster id.
+   - `${YOUR_CLUSTER_ID}` with your cluster id.

      ``kubectl get namespace kube-system  -o jsonpath='{.metadata.uid}'``

-   - fluent.conf with an configuration suiting your environment.
-Our example is using the kubernetes-metadata-filter to enrich ingested log lines with information about its underlying kubernetes infrastructure. **Depending on the applications on your cluster you might need to manually modify the fluent.conf.**
+   - your `fluent.conf` file with a configuration suiting your environment.
+Our example is using the kubernetes-metadata-filter to enrich ingested log lines with information about its underlying kubernetes infrastructure. **Depending on the applications on your cluster you might need to manually modify the `fluent.conf` file.**

 2. Deploy Configmap and ActiveGate